International Student Orientation

 Health insurance is required for all F-1, F-2, J-1, and J-2 international students.
 Students can find more information on the Student Health Insurance webpage.
 Students may be eligible for a health insurance waiver if they satisfy the Student Health Insurance’s requirements.
 For more information, consult the Student Health Insurance webpage, section of waivers.

-What is a hold and how can I remove it?
+What is a hold, and how can I remove it?

 Holds on student’s account prevent the registration of classes.
-To view all holds on account, students should use their Net-ID and Password to log in to Galaxy.
+To view all holds on account, students should use their NetID and Password to log in to Galaxy.
 In “Orion Student Center,” students can click on “Holds” and view all existing holds on their accounts.
 If students click on each individual hold, students will be able to see more information about which department has put the hold and why.
 The department that puts the hold on is the only department that can take the hold off.
 Thus, students should directly contact the corresponding department to discuss how to release the hold.

 When do I have to pay for tuition?